ChiragBaid/ChiragBaid/README.md

 ##  👀 What I am into at the moment ?

-- Some amazing projects at office!
-- Kotlin Multiplatform OS projects
+- Making package for hyena - A unused code detector for Go.
+- Machine Learning with Python
-- Flutter.
+- Go
-- Jetpack Compose Android!
+- Rust

-I have worked for clients like
-1. 1800 Contacts (Hello Eyes)
-2. Anderson Columbia

 ## Connect with me 🌏
 🚀 [Portfolio](https://chiragbaid.com) <br>